-You may watch the below YouTube Video, that covers the same details
+You may watch the below YouTube Video on 221g CEAC Status Administrative Processing, which covers the same details

-So, technically, it was refused and the online status now on CEAC website now reflects the same.
-So, nothing to panic or worry.
+So, technically, it was refused and the online status now on the CEAC website now reflects the same.
+So, nothing to panic about or worry about.

-The text below the actual ‘refused’ status on CEAC website tells clearly that if you were given administrative processing, it will be continued to be processed and you will receive another update on the decision/adjudication once the process is complete .
-There is nothing to worry, if you have been issued a 221g, it will be continued to be processed.
+The text below the actual ‘refused‘ status on the CEAC website tells clearly that if you were given administrative processing, it will be continued to be processed and you will receive another update on the decision/adjudication once the process is complete.
+There is nothing to worry about, if you have been issued a 221g, it will be continued to be processed.

 Official Communication Travel.State.Gov New Alert

-On March 5th, 2020, US Department of State update on their website in a news alert that they have made the status related text change to reflect the actual change, but does not really change the case information.
+On March 5th, 2020, the US Department of State updated their website in a news alert that they have made the status-related text change to reflect the actual change, but does not really change the case information.
 As discussed above, it is in line with the 221g sheet given to the applicant, when their case goes to Administrative processing.
-Check below screenshot, that tells the change in text.
-You can check Official Travel.State.Gov Press Release for CEAC Change
+Check the below screenshot, which tells the change in text.
+You can check the Official Travel.State.Gov Press Release for CEAC Change

 National Visa Center – Verified Change

-Also, at times, some users reported that you see “Refused” or “Administrative Processing” status for general US Visa in-person interview, where the consular officer said that your visa was approved and kept passport.
-Give it few days for the status to change.
-If it does not change after a week or 10 days, then reach out to consualte.
+Also, at times, some users reported that you would see “Refused” or “Administrative Processing” status for a general US Visa in-person interview, where the consular officer said that your visa was approved and kept your passport.
+Give it a few days for the status to change.
+If it does not change after a week or 10 days, then reach out to the consulate.

-What do you see on your 221g Status on CEAC website ?
-How about Dropbox Status ?
-Share your thoughts in comments.
+What do you see on your 221g Status on CEAC website?
+How about Dropbox Status?
+Share your thoughts in the comments below.